BCHarker-OCT/my-temporal-dockercompose/README.md

 ## About

-This repo covers self-deploying Temporal server via Docker Compose and Swarm.
+This repo covers self-deploying Temporal server via Docker Compose.
 It serves as a reference for Docker-based deployment questions.

 > **Running on Kubernetes instead?** See [temporal-helm-superchart](https://github.com/tsurdilo/temporal-helm-superchart) for a self-contained Helm chart with the full observability stack, MinIO archival, and ConfigMap-based dynamic config.